-Maybe you know exactly where you want your music production degree to take you.
-You can already see yourself in the control room at Abbey Road, feet up on the desk, fingering the faders, coaxing a career-best vocal from Pharrell or telling Pete Doherty to try it once more without the bum notes.
-Of course, you could use your BIMM degree as the jump-off to a career in traditional record production.
-But let’s look at five other options…
+Maybe you know exactly where you want your Music Production degree to take you.
+If you take our BA (Hons) Music and Sound Production degree course, you could very well be the next big producer, in the control room at Abbey Road, feet up on the desk, fingering the faders, coaxing a career-best vocal from Billie Eilish or telling Troye Sivan to try it once more just because you wanted to hear it again.

 If you like the idea of production – but also fancy a spot of swashbuckling adventure and rampant hedonism – then you’d probably thrive as a live sound engineer.
 Having learnt the nitty-gritty of PA technology, acoustics and more at BIMM, you’ll hit the road running, controlling the mixing board, leading the soundcheck, fine-tuning the levels during the performance – and getting messy with the band afterwards.

 Producing records is a no-brainer – but think a little bigger.
 There’s music and money to be made in the visual arts, whether that’s editing film soundtracks, composing TV scores or creating the Foley sound effects for a zombie splatter movie.
 You’ll do all the groundwork on your BIMM course, with modules that cover post-production, location sound, editing, mixing, formats and finishing.

 Home and DIY recording might be on the rise, but serious bands will always flock to a studio with an electric atmosphere and great gear.
 Your BIMM course can help out here, too, sharpening your business acumen and giving you the marketing skills you’ll need to attract bands – while your production chops will help you recruit the house engineers that will make your enterprise fly.
 Just think: a few years from now, you could be running the next Abbey Road.

 Game Audio Designer